dustywhite7/Econ8320/SlidesCode/11 - Dashboards.md

   )
 ```

-Our Data and Layout look just like Plotly here!
+And Layout looks just like Plotly as well!

 This is because Plotly is the underlying graphing library that we are using to generate the graphs.